18F/handbook/pages/getting-started/equipment.md

   password.

 {% include "alert.html"
-   content: "The GMail app for iOS is not not permitted due
+   content: "The Gmail app for iPhone/iOS is not not permitted due
              to lack of MDM management support.
 See [GSA Mobile App ban list](https://sites.google.com/a/gsa.gov/mobileinfo/banned-mobile-apps)"
 %}